To the dead, well it don’t matter much ‘bout who’s wrong or right

 On landing in Chicago, Sam was immediately taken off and grilled for some time by plain clothes US immigration officials.
 Eventually, Sam seemed able to allay their concerns, and was reunited with an anxious Molly, the pair now free at last to enter the United States proper and begin their epic tour.

-The Harley rental was fantastic, the exact gleaming, purring beast that they wanted.
+The Harley rental was the exact gleaming, purring beast that they wanted.
 After posing for a facebook update in front of their silver mount, they set off.
-For 9 days, Molly sent back long, glowing texts and posted gloating selfies on facebook each day, depicting a spectacular journey across the US, as they rode blissfully through states and soaked up the sights on the back of their Fat Boy.
-Time of her life, it was.
+For 9 days, Molly sent back long, glowing texts and posted gloating selfies each day, depicting a spectacular journey across the US, as they rode blissfully through states and soaked up the sights on the back of their Fat Boy.
+Time of her life.

 And then one day, the texts and photos just dried up.